Kene10-codes/keneNwobodo/README.md

 ### Hello, I'm Kenechukwu 👋

 I'm a Backend Engineer.
 I love learning and creating products that make life much easier for people to use.
-Most especially I derive pleasure in creating aesthetically, pleasing and functional web products.

 - 🌱 I’m currently learning everything JavaScript and TypeScript.
 - 👯 I’m looking to collaborate on Open Source Projects.